OPEN MIND - OPEN BOOK

 Informed, smart, and entertaining conversations about books that transform the world.

-There are many great books, and then there are books that transform not only how we think but how we live in the world.
+All of the conversations on this podcast center on this link between the freedom to be heard on one’s own terms and literature.
+I choose books that transform not only how we think but how we live in the world.
 These books don’t just add new perspectives, voices, and stories to what is already known.
+They do not present well-phrased sociological insights, nor political positions, nor the reality of any one particular life.
+All of them transcend these concerns to arrive at another kind of immediacy (or, if you will, immanence): the immediacy of the spoken word.
 These books transform the very paradigms (to use a concept first introduced by Thomas Kuhn in The Structure of Scientific Revolutions, featured on an upcoming episode) by which we know ourselves and the world we live in.

-And, as Catharine Stimpson explains in an upcoming conversation on Simone de Beauvoir’s The Second Sex, these books are marked by: cultural influence; mastery of language; scope of the imagination, and (crucially) moral capaciousness.
-Or, as James Baldwin explained in his lecture, “The Moral Responsibility of the Artist,” these works reimagine that which we habitually accept as real and natural so that we may truly see and grasp reality for the first time, apart from the social conventions that all too often block our perception.
+And, as Catharine Stimpson explains in the conversation on Simone de Beauvoir’s The Second Sex, these books are marked by: cultural influence; mastery of language; scope of the imagination, and (crucially) moral capaciousness.
+Or, as James Baldwin explained in his lecture discussed by Rich Blint in one episode, “The Moral Responsibility of the Artist,” these works reimagine that which we habitually accept as real and natural so that we may truly see and grasp reality for the first time, apart from the social conventions that all too often block our perception.
 A further criterion is added by Chinua Achebe, whose masterpiece Things Fall Apart I talk about with Manthia Diawara: “Art is man’s constant effort to create for himself a different order of reality from that which is given to him.”
 Or her, we gently add.